sergiocarracedo/backup-tasks/README.md

 Settings are stored in `settings.yml` file.
 The options are:

 `mysql:
-  days_to_rotate: XX // Days hold SQL dumps.
+  days_to_rotate: XX #Days hold SQL dumps.
 Older backup files will be erased,

 notifier:
-  class: \NameSpance\Notifier // Class used to send notificacion.
+  class: \NameSpance\Notifier #Class used to send notificacion.
 Notifier class MUST implements NotifyInterface

-  # Push over
+  #Push over
   token: [token]
   user: [user]

-  # email
+  #email
   to: [to email]
   from: [sender email.
 Not required]
-'
+`